broegaard/telemed/README.md

 Broker Library
 ==============

-From the book *Flexible, Reliable, Distributed Software*, by *Henrik Bærbak Christensen / Aarhus University / www.baerbak.com*, available at LeanPub.com.
+From the book *Flexible, Reliable, Distributed Software* (FRDS), by *Henrik Bærbak Christensen / Aarhus University / www.baerbak.com*, available at LeanPub.com.

 What is this repository for?
 -----------